All Episodes

 I hope not.

-Maybe that's gonna happen there, but again, um let's hope not.
+But again, let's hope not.

-It has to do with I guess a non-disclosure agreement payment to Stormy Daniels.
+It has to do with, I guess, a non-disclosure agreement payment to Stormy Daniels.

 I think that's the case, yeah.

-Do you think that this is on on purpose to prevent Donald Trump or maybe to force him out of the race?
+Do you think that this is on purpose to prevent Donald Trump or maybe to force him out of the race?

 Oh, I think he's running.

-He's running, he said he's running, and if and if there's some kind of crazy indictment that happens, I think he's still running.
+And if there's some kind of crazy indictment that happens, I think he's still running.

-Uh, and I think uh the American people understand what's going on here and they appreciate what he was able to do while president.
+And they appreciate what he was able to do while president.

 And that's what so many people appreciate.

-I was in I was in West Virginia the other night talking and talking about President Trump, and people all across this great country get what he did for our country and how you know the line I like so much because it's so true is he says they come after me, talking that President Trump says he's at the rally, they come after me because I'm fighting for you.
+And people all across this great country get what he did for our country and how, you know, the line I like so much because it's so true is he says they come after me.

-Scary times if we politicize our justice system and weaponize it, and we have two standards of justice in this country.
+Scary times if we politicize our justice system and weaponize it.

 Thank you, sir.